-• The application of QA/QC systems.
+The application of QA/QC systems.

-- The need for personnel qualification and the need for sufficient and adequate equipment certification. - Written inspection procedures and documentation.
+- The need for personnel competence (certification/qualification) and the need for sufficient and adequate equipment certification. - Written inspection procedures and documentation.
 The importance of adhering to approved procedures.
-The need for procedures to be simple and unambiguous. - The need for technical equipment and system audits. - The effects on quality of human relationships, communications, lines of responsibility, liaison and co-operation. - The quality requirements of design, fabrication, installation and commissioning through to in-service inspection, repair and maintenance. - The value of documentation and data control and indexing systems. - The value of general quality assurance principles as applied to the collection and recording of inspection data (whether in the form of drawings, sketches, photographs, video or other media) Quality assurance and quality control as applied to collection and reporting of anomaly data.
+The need for procedures to be simple and unambiguous. - The need for technical equipment and system audits. - The need for clear communications and lines of responsibility - The quality requirements of design, fabrication, installation and commissioning through to in-service inspection, repair and maintenance, and decommissioning. - The requirement for documentation and data control. - The value of general quality assurance principles as applied to the collection and recording of inspection data (whether in the form of drawings, sketches, photographs, video or other media).
+Quality assurance and quality control as applied to collection and reporting of anomaly data.